 - a.
 Except in unusual circumstances there shall be a final exam or other appropriate culminating experience in all courses. - b.
 Normally, the final examination or culminating experience should not count for more than 50% of the course grade. - c.
-Final examinations and other graded materials, if not returned to the student in some manner that ensures receipt by the student, should be kept on file by the instructor until the end of the semester following that for which the material was submitted.
+Final examinations and other graded materials, if not returned to the student in some manner that ensures receipt by the student, should be kept on file by the instructor until the end of the semester following that for which the material was submitted. - d.

-- d.
 Final exams should be administered during the final exam period at the assigned time, not during the last week of classes.
 Similarly, culminating experiences in performance classes should be scheduled for the designated Performance Day rather than during the last week of classes. - e.
-Individual faculty members are responsible for administering their final exam or other culminating experience in accordance with the Academic Integrity Code. - f.
-The College uses a student-schedule-based method to create the final exam schedule.
+Individual faculty members are responsible for administering their final exam or other culminating experience in accordance with the Academic Behavior Code. - f.
+The College uses a student schedule based method to create the final exam schedule.
 Once students' schedules are fixed, the Registrar will plan an optimized final exam schedule based on avoiding conflicts for students. - g.
 Students are not required to take more than two exams a day.
-A student has a final exam conflict if he/she has two exams scheduled at the same time or if he/she has more than two exams schedule on one day.
-The student must register the conflict with the Registrar by 4:00 p.m. on the last day to withdraw from class with a grade of W. Once the student has completed this process, his/her responsibility for resolving the conflict is fulfilled.
+A student has a final exam conflict if s/he has two exams scheduled at the same time or if s/he has more than two exams scheduled on one day.
+The student must register the conflict with the Registrar by 4 p.m. on the last day to withdraw from class with a grade of W. Once the student has completed this process, his/her responsibility for resolving the conflict is fulfilled.
 The Registrar will notify all faculty members involved in the conflict and request that they work together to resolve the conflict.
 If the faculty members cannot resolve the conflict, the Registrar will do so.
-The Registrar will inform all affected parties of the resolution. - h.
-The last day of classes in the fall semester is a Friday.
-Friday afternoon, beginning at 2:00 p.m., will be set aside for culminating experiences in performance classes.
-The Friday after classes end during the spring semester will be set aside for culminating experiences in performance classes.
-This pertains only to courses that have a performance emphasis.
-Saturday and Sunday will be study days. - i.
-All other finals will be scheduled in three-hour blocks Monday through Friday of the week following the last week of classes.
-Instructors must determine and communicate in advance to students the length of time allowed for their final exam, within the maximum allotted time of three hours. - j.
-Grades are due at 4:00 p.m. on the Monday after finals end.
+The Registrar will inform all affected parties of the resolution.

+- h.
+The Friday after classes end will be set aside for culminating experiences in performance classes.
+This pertains only to courses that have a performance emphasis. - i.
+Saturday and Sunday will be study days. - j.
+All other finals will be scheduled in three hour blocks Monday through Friday of the week following the last week of classes. - k.
+Grades are due at 4:00 pm. on the Monday after finals end.

-4.14.2 Adherence to the Policies of the Academic Integrity Code
+4.14.2 Adherence to the Policies of the Academic Behavior Code

-Muhlenberg College has established an Academic Integrity Code because of its belief that academic honesty is a matter of individual responsibility and that, when standards of honesty are violated, each member of the community is harmed.
-As a prerequisite for matriculation, each student must pledge to adhere to the provisions of this Academic Integrity Code.
-On all work submitted for a grade, students shall write and sign the following pledge: "I pledge that I have complied with the Academic Integrity Code in this work."
-It is against College policy for a faculty member to accept any work submitted for a grade without the student having signed the full statement of the Academic Integrity Code.
+Muhlenberg College has established an Academic Behavior Code because of its belief that academic honesty is a matter of individual responsibility and that, when standards of honesty are violated, each member of the community is harmed.
+As a prerequisite for matriculation, each student must pledge to adhere to the provisions of this Academic Behavior Code.
+On all work submitted for a grade, students shall write and sign the following pledge.
+"I pledge that I have complied with the Academic Behavior Code in this work."
+It is against College policy for a faculty member to accept any work submitted for a grade without the student having signed the full statement of the Academic Behavior Code.

-Violations of the Academic Integrity Code include cheating during examination, plagiarism, collusion, false information, and helping or hindering others.
+Violations of the Academic Behavior Code include cheating during examination, plagiarism, collusion, false information and helping or hindering others.

-Subject to the policies set forth in Section 4.14.1 above, each faculty member shall identify the procedures to be used for classroom examinations and other assignments in each course.
+Subject to the policies set forth in Section 4.13.2 above, each faculty member shall identify the procedures to be used for classroom examinations and other assignments in each course.